mikeodr/nixos-config/README.md

 - `colmena apply switch --on <host>`
 - `colmena apply switch --on @tag`

+### Adding a new host via colmena

+- Host should have a user set
+- SSH key should be set
+- Set `security.sudo.wheelNeedsPassword = false;`

 ### Adding a new host to the secrets access

 - For a new host run: